Self-Paced and Self-Corrective Masked Prediction for Movie Trailer Generation: Model Architecture

 \section{Model Architecture}

 Our SSMP model adopts a Transformer-based encoder architecture that leverages full self-attention across all shots.
-Given an input sequence of shot features $\bm{X}=[\bm{x}_1,\bm{x}_2,...\bm{x}_T]$, the model processes it through a stack of $L$ Transformer encoder blocks, where each shot feature is $D$-dimensional.
+Given an input sequence of shot features $\bm{X}=[\bm{x}_1,\bm{x}_2,...\bm{x}_T]$ as the initial hidden state $\mathbf{h}^{(0)}$, the model processes it through a stack of $L$ Transformer encoder blocks.
 Each block consists of a full self-attention layer and a feed-forward layer, both surrounded by residual connections and normalized using RMSNorm.

 At the $l$-th layer, the hidden representation $\mathbf{h}^{(l)}\in\mathcal{R}^{T\times D}$ is updated as:

 where $\text{MSA}(\cdot)$ denotes a multi-head self-attention mechanism formulated as: